 - Use whatever software works for you Don’t want to fuss with Skype?
 You don’t need to.
 Use Facebook messenger (video chat).
 It’s easiest.
 Zoom works too.
 And Facetime.
 You can teach over a phone call.

 - Just do it.
 Get on skype (or FB messenger, et al..) and ask your students to play their stuff for you.
 Tell them what to do and play for them and you’ll be surprised how easy it is.
 And how effective.
 Trust the process and yourself.
 It will be great you’ll see

 The main things about that make you a great teacher are these three things:

 - you care about your students

-My client runs a private teaching studio, he’s married with two kids, and their entire family was moving across the country.
+One of my clients runs a private teaching studio, he’s married with two kids, and their entire family was moving across the country

 How could he avoid losing months worth of income while he tried to get students and freelance gigging work?